gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 expected measurements of the SGX application.

 After the cryptographic wrap key is provisioned, the untrusted remote platform may start executing the application.
 Graphene uses Protected FS to transparently decrypt the model files using the provisioned key when the TensorFlow Serving application starts **⑦**.
 TensorFlow Serving then proceeds with execution on plaintext files **⑧**.
 The client and the TensorFlow Serving will establish a TLS connection using gRPC TLS with the key and certificate generated by the client **⑨**.
-The Nginx load balancer will monitor the requests from the client **⑩**, and forwards external request to the TensorFlow Serving **⑪**.
+The Nginx load balancer will monitor the requests from the client **⑩**, and will forward external requests to TensorFlow Serving **⑪**.
 When TensorFlow Serving completes the inference, it will send back the result to the client through gRPC TLS **⑫**.